skdelphix/maskdocs/docs/Identifying_Sensitive_Data/Creating_A_Profiling_Job.md

 # Creating A Profiling Job

 This section describes how users can create a Profiling job.
-You can create Profiling jobs for databases, copybooks, delimited files, fixed-width, and Excel files.
+You can create Profiling jobs for databases, XML, copybooks, delimited files, and fixed-width.

 The Profiler assigns each sensitive data element to a domain, with each domain having a default masking algorithm.
 Then, in the inventory, masking